EdmundBenedict/lordcephei.github.io/pages/inputsyntax.md

    calculations, or as a kind of data base.

 4. The parser can evaluate algebraic expressions.
 Variables can be assigned and used in the expressions.
-Expression syntax is similar to C, and uses essentially the same syntax as [algebraic expressions](/docs/input/preprocessor/#syntax-of-algebraic-expressions) in the preprocessor.
+Expression syntax is similar to the C programming languages;  it is essentially the same as the syntax used for [algebraic expressions](/docs/input/preprocessor/#syntax-of-algebraic-expressions) in the preprocessor.

    _Note:_{: style="color: red"} the preprocessor parses
-   [expressions inside curly brackets](/docs/input/preprocessor/#curly-brackets-contain-expressions) and returns the result as a string.
+   expressions [inside curly brackets](/docs/input/preprocessor/#curly-brackets-contain-expressions) and returns the result as a string.
 An
-   ASCII representation of the expression (string) is substituted for the curly brackets; this string can itself can be part of an expression.
+   ASCII representation of the expression (string) is substituted for the contents of the curly brackets; this string can itself can be part of an expression.
 Thus

    NSPIN={2+1}-1